Northern Arizona Road Trip

-Northern Arizona is absolutely loaded with opportunity for outdoor lovers.
+Northern Arizona is absolutely loaded with opportunity for outdoor lovers, and there's no better time to explore than during the fall weather!
 The diversity experienced within the numerous state parks in the northern half of the state will lead visitors on amazing adventures that touch the mind, body, and soul.
-Memories of exploits within Arizona’s state parks are either the byproduct of a well-planned trip, or a happy result of a spur of the moment decision to seek out adventure.
+Memories of fun within Arizona’s state parks are either the byproduct of a well-planned trip, or a happy result of a spur of the moment decision to seek out adventure.
 Regardless of your propensity to plan, or fly off the cuff, a northern Arizona road trip options is attainable for anyone looking for a great time in a beautiful slice of the Grand Canyon State.

 Here at Dead Horse, relax in the shade of cottonwood trees while watching fluffy white clouds roll by both in the sky, and as they reflect from the water.
 With each passing cloud, the thoughts of “real world” problems get carried away into the light blue atmosphere.
 Maybe you’re fishing for bass or catfish and waiting patiently for a bite, maybe you’re just taking in the beauty after a hike through the rugged central Arizona foothills.
 Either way, you’re right there, doing exactly what you need!
 It's even better if you're sharing your amazing experience with someone close to you.